tapyu/to-rm-courses/numerical-methods/README.md

 # Numerical methods

+Bibliography:
-Bibliography: Chapra, S., 2011.
+- Chapra, S., 2011.
 Applied Numerical Methods with MATLAB for Engineers and Scientists.
 McGraw Hill.
+- Goodfellow, I., Bengio, Y. and Courville, A., 2016.
+Deep learning.
+MIT press.
+Only the part about automatic differentiation (sec 6.5.9)

 ## Useful resouces
 - Packages: